gprofiler2 provides an R interface to the widely used web toolset g:Profiler (https://biit.cs.ut.ee/gprofiler) [1].

 also next to each other in the Manhattan plot.
 The source colors are

-adjustable with the parameter pal
+adjustable with the parameter pal that defines the color

-map with a named list
+map with a named list.

 The y-axis shows the adjusted p-values in negative log10 scale.
 Every